4383/governance/goals/proposed/remove-eventlet.rst

 features - Asyncio.
 Unlike Eventlet, Asyncio bring explicit asynchronous features.
 But explicit is explicitly explicit...
 Asyncio is by nature invasive.
 This invasive nature have a cost.
-This nature increase the cost of the adoption of Asyncio on a code base like the Openstack one.
+This nature increase the cost of the adoption of Asyncio on a code base like the OpenStack one.
 We can't neglect that point.

 *Parallelism* is when tasks literally run at the same time, e.g.,